esa/pagmo/doc/sphinx/quickstart.rst

    print min([isl.population.champion.f for isl in archi])

 And it is done!!
 We have instantiated 8 different variants of Differential Evolution and have them cooperate to solve the same optimization problem!
-What do we make of it ?!?!?!?????